aemodular/MOZZI-GRAINS/Mozzi-GRAINS-LFOsPlusPlus/README.md

-# 'GRAINS Mozzi LFOs++ (Variable Waveform + Squarewave with crossmodulation, Envelope, White Noise, Random Generator')
+# GRAINS Mozzi LFOs++ (Variable Waveform + Squarewave with crossmodulation, Envelope, White Noise, Random Generator')

 an experimental Firmware for the AE Modular GRAINS module by tangible waves, using the Mozzi library: https://sensorium.github.io/Mozzi